foresighters/foresighters.github.io/_posts/2018-05-25-Foresighters.md

 # About Foresighters.

-We share foresight by analyzing data.
+We share foresight acquired by combining human knowledge and data analysis.